-Economic growth measured by the GDP growth rate has historically served as a proxy indicator for estimating the growth rate of a country's banking sector assets in EM.
+Economic growth measured by the GDP growth rate has historically served as a proxy indicator for estimating the growth rate of an EM country's banking sector assets.

 Compared with their DM peers who have established mature capital markets, EM countries rely heavily on banks as suppliers of debt finance to grow their economies.